-Keys to Success with a Jointly Retained Business Valuation Expert
+Three Keys to Success Using a Jointly Retained Business Valuation Expert

-- Get to know the expert.
-Establish trust between all parties and the appraiser at the outset.
-Start by requiring professional valuation credentials, several years of relevant BV experience and real-world business transaction expertise (not just financial theory).
+- Find, select and get to know the expert.
 Ask around for recommendations.
+Require professional valuation credentials, several years of relevant valuation experience and real-world business transaction expertise (not just financial theory).
+Be sure they are unbiased and have no conflict of interest.
 Jointly interview appraisers until you find one that you are all comfortable with.

 - Correctly define the engagement, i.e. standard of value, subject interest, level of value, scope of analysis, type of report, valuation date, etc. Many buy-sell agreements and jurisdictions do not have well-defined valuation criteria.
 A trusted and Qualified BV expert can point out the various interpretations and work with the parties and their legal advisors to reach a consensus.
 Or the parties can have the appraiser produce multiple values using different interpretations, often for little extra cost.

 - Require open communication.
 Set ground rules to involve all shareholders, and advisors (attorney, CPA, etc.), in all communications with the valuation expert throughout the process.
 Shareholders should have access to all information requests and documents provided, be copied on emails, be invited to fill-out and review questionnaire responses, be invited to all live interviews, presentations and meetings, and be given the opportunity to review and give feedback on a draft valuation report.

 Getting to Trust an Appraiser